-As we all know that the introduction of science has transformed the lives of human beings on earth.
-The students who are currently studying in class 9-12 have seen a drastic change in technology.
+As we all know that the introduction of Science has transformed the lives of human beings on earth.
+The students who are currently studying in Class 9-12 have seen a drastic change in technology.
 From landline telephones to mobile phones, shopping from shops to online shopping and much more.
 Also in our daily life, there are many applications of chemistry.
 When we light a fire a chemical process occurs.
-Similarly, there are various other examples of chemistry in our daily life.
+Similarly, there are various other examples of Chemistry in our daily life.
 Few of them are mentioned in UP Board Class 11 Chemistry Syllabus.

-UP Board Class 11 Chemistry syllabus consists of chapters like Solid state, Classification of Elements, Structure of atom etc. Those students who want to excel in Chemistry subject should start practicing the different types of questions from the UP Board Class 11 Previous Year Question Papers.
+UP Board Class 11 Chemistry syllabus consists of chapters like Solid state, Classification of Elements, Structure of atom etc. Those students who want to excel in Chemistry subject should start practising the different types of questions from the UP Board Class 11 Previous Year Question Papers.
 To help you prepare in a better way our team of expert teachers has prepared the UP Board Class 11 Chemistry Important Questions.
 You also find the link to download the UP Board Important Questions for Class 11 Chemistry in PDF format further in this page.

 Here we have provided the set of UP Class 11 Chemistry Important Questions of UP Board that consist of long answers.